muskan399/talawa-api/README.md

 Talawa is a modular open source project to manage group activities of both non-profit organizations and businesses.

-Core features to be developed include:
+Core features to be developesd include:

 1. Membership management
 2. Groups management